 The effect of the novel coronavirus ("COVID-19") has significantly impacted the United States and the global economy.
 COVID-19 and the measures taken by many countries in response have adversely affected and could in the future materially adversely impact the Company's business, results of operations, financial condition, and stock price.
-As of December 31, 2020, the impact of COVID-19 continues to unfold.
+As of December 31, 2021, the impact of COVID-19 continues to unfold.
 The ongoing worldwide economic situation, future weakness in the credit markets and significant liquidity problems for the financial services industry may impact our financial condition in a number of ways.
-For example, our current or potential customers of our partners or affiliates, may delay or decrease spending with us, or may not pay us, or may delay paying us for previously purchased products and services.
-Also, we, or our partners or affiliates, may delificulties in california and British Columbia, which may cause COVID-19-related scheduling delays, hindering our legal recovery from the G Farma Entities and delaying the receipt of the Company's interest in the Electrum Partners, LLC legal recovery, respectively.
-Additionally, collectability of our investment in accounts receivable has been impaired by \$139,148 in the 4th quarter of 2020, due to a reduction in our expected collection amount for the 2020 and 2021 payments, see Note 4.
+For example, our current or potential customers, or the current or potential customers of our partners or affiliates, may delay or decrease spending with us, or may not pay us, or may delay paying us for previously purchased products and services.
+Also, we, or our partners or affiliates, may have difficulties in securing additional financing.
+Our legal recovery efforts have been hindered, and may continue to be hindered, due to the closure of the courts in California and British Columbia, including delay of the litigation concerning Electrum Partners and receipt of our interest in any such recovery.
+Additionally, collectability of our investment in accounts receivable was impaired by \$116,430 and \$139,148 at December 31, 2021 and 2020, respectively, due to a reduction in our estimated collection amount for the 2020 and 2021 annual installment payments which were affected by the COVID-19 pandemic, see Note 3.

-Public health efforts to mitigate the impact of COVID-19 include government actions such as travel restrictions, limitations on public gatherings, shelter in place orders and mandatory closures.
-These actions could impact WCI's client businesses' ability and speed of collecting their tenant rent payments.
-We do not expect this to significantly reduce demand for WCI services because WCI helps lower monthly service costs paid by its client properties.
-However, WCI's clients may experience a delay in collecting rent from tenants, which in turn is expected to cause slower payments to WCI and possible discontinued service and uncollectible accounts receivable.
-WCI revenue in the fiscal year ended December 31, 2020 has increased by 14.65%, as compared to the revenue in the year ended December 31, 2011 is estimated to be immaterial.
-We closely monitor our customer accounts and continue to assess the impact on the collection of accounts receivable as we collect more information.
+Public health efforts to mitigate the impact of COVID-19 have included government actions such as travel restrictions, limitations on public gatherings, shelter in place orders, and mandatory closures.
+These actions are being lifted to varying degrees.
+WCI has not experienced an overall reduced demand for services initially anticipated because WCI helps lower monthly service costs paid by its client properties.
+However, WCI's clients may experience a delay in collecting rent from tenants, which may cause slower payments to WCI.
+WCI closely monitors customer accounts and has not experienced significant delays in the collection of accounts receivable.

 According to the Critical Infrastructure Standards released by the Cybersecurity and Infrastructure Security Agency on March 18, 2020, "Financial Services Sector" businesses, like Mentor, are considered "essential businesses."
-Because of the financial nature of Mentor's operations, which consist of oversight of our portfolio companies, accounting, compliance, investor relations, and sales, Mentor's day to day operations are not substantially hindered by remote office work or telework.
+Because of the financial nature of Mentor's operations, which consist of oversight of our portfolio companies, accounting, compliance, investor relations, and sales, Mentor's day-to-day operations are not substantially hindered by remote office work or telework.